sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

   - Total number of clicks on the code monitor email search link

 - CTA metrics
+  - Total number of users who viewed the "install browser extension" CTA on the file page
+  - Total number of users who clicked the "install browser extension" CTA on the file page
+  - Total number of users who viewed the "install browser extension" CTA on the search page
+  - Total number of users who clicked the "install browser extension" CTA on the search page
   - Total number of views of the "install browser extension" CTA on the file page
   - Total number of clicks on the "install browser extension" CTA on the file page
   - Total number of views of the "install browser extension" CTA on the search page